 In moderate cases, the child will need to have a tube placed through the nose and into the airway to avoid airway blockage.
 In severe cases, surgery is needed to prevent a blockage in the upper airway.
 Some children need surgery to make a hole in their airway or to move their jaw forward.

 Feeding must be done very carefully to avoid choking and breathing liquids into the airways.
 The child may need to be fed through a tube to prevent choking.

-- The Cleft Palate Foundation --
+- American Cleft Palate Craniofacial Association --

 - National Organization for Rare Disorders --

 Choking and feeding problems may go away on their own over the first few years as the lower jaw grows to a more normal size.
 There is a high risk for problems if the child's airways are not kept from getting blocked.

 These complications can occur:

 - Breathing difficulties, especially when the child sleeps